fluorumlabs/asciidocj/README.md

 ## Limitations

+- Boundaries of delimited blocks can be unbalanced (see https://asciidoctor.org/docs/user-manual/#delimiter-lines)
+- Support for block nesting is limited
+- Number of mark characters represent list depth
 - Pass-through blocks (`++++`) are considered as blocks: all non closed html tags are closed automatically.
 This means that they can't be used to create complex HTML layouts.